 When I found out I was pregnant, it was one of the happiest days of my life.
 We had been trying to get pregnant for a year and a half and nothing had worked.
 Eventually, IVF did the trick.
 When we found out we were having twin girls, I will never forget my husband’s reaction.
 As he watched dozens of pink balloons fly out of a box, he asked, “Where are the blue balloons?
 Where are the blue balloons?
 Are they in the car?”
 We were shocked, but excited, and especially excited to become parents.

 Until my anatomy ultrasound, my pregnancy was uneventful.
 Then, around 24 weeks, the doctors sent me to the local children’s hospital for additional testing.
 I had never even been to a children’s hospital and did not know what to expect.
-When we arrived at Children’s Hospital of Philadelphia (CHOP), I underwent an MRI, EKG and we met with multiple specialists.
+When we arrived at Children’s Hospital of Philadelphia (CHOP), I underwent an MRI and EKG and we met with multiple specialists.
 At the end of our 11-hour day there, we received what was then the worst news imaginable, that something was wrong with one of our daughters.

 Five months after Harley was born, she was able to have the surgery.
 It was the first time a doctor at CHOP had ever performed this surgery, and it was only the second time in history a baby with her rare airway defect underwent this surgery.
 The surgery was a risk, but the risk paid off.
 It was successful.
 The doctors said what they learned was revolutionary and would save many babies’ lives in the future.

 Harley lived for 8 ½ months and passed away of issues unrelated to her airway.
 She spent her entire life in the CHOP NICU and never came home.
-When Micah came home at 3 ½ months, it was the happiest day of our lives.
+When Micah came home at 3 ½ months, it was the happiest day of my life.
 It was also one of the hardest, leaving Harley at the hospital, knowing I would be bringing Micah back with me the next morning to be there with her.
 Spending almost every waking moment in the NICU for 8 ½ months, with an extremely sick baby, was something I would not wish upon anybody.

 When Micah turned five years old, she began asking questions about what happens when someone passes away.
 She had always known about her twin sister, but these questions seemed more specific.
 I had told her that Harley was doing all sorts of fun things in the sky while she was doing fun things down here.
 It gave me the idea to write a children’s book portraying what I envisioned and had described to Micah.
-I recently had my children’s book published.
+I had my children’s book published last year.
 It is called The Girl Who Lives in the Sky.

 The Girl Who Lives in the Sky is about two girls born on the same day, but one goes to live in the sky while the other remains on earth.
 And even though the girls are not together anymore in life, they’re certainly together in their dreams: from the zoo, to a birthday party, to the candy store, there’s no telling where the girls will go!
 The Girl Who Lives in the Sky is a colorful, bright, adventurous dream sequence that shows the power of love and connection that continues to exist between two people who are separated far too early.
 Although the girl who lives in the sky is gone, her presence is still felt and celebrated by those who cherish her memory.